 Lastly, the world is getting smaller and smaller, you/your children are likely to go traveling and trust me, those diseases that you don’t take seriously?
 They kill people in some of the countries you/they plan to visit.

 5. Can I reduce the pain of vaccination by giving my child something?

 Yes, after the vaccination you give your child a very pretty bandage from Frozen or whatever other favorite character (my husband still buys Harry Potter bandages for me).
 Then you give them, depending on their age, a nice little snack and tell him/her how brave they were and how proud you are.
 Done.

 6. Does vaccinating increase the risk of autism or other neurological diseases?

 There has been a study in the 1998 by Andrew Wakefield in 12 patients (yes, just two more than the total of your fingers, at least I hope so, if not, it wasn’t my intention to offend you, what happened? you shouldn’t play with fireworks or chainsaws or … boomerangs… we need to move on) that claimed that the MMR (Mumps, Measles, Rubella) vaccine was linked to autism.
 That’s what everyone remembers.
 What we don’t remember is that this particular researcher had in fact made up the entire study.
-Wakefield had been funded by lawyers who had been engaged by parents in lawsuits against vaccine-producing companies.
+Wakefield had been funded by lawyers who were engaged with parents in lawsuits against vaccine-producing companies.
 The journal (Lancet, big medical journal) exonerated Wakefield and his colleagues on charges of ethical violations, deliberate fraud and scientific misconduct.
 The study was formally retracted from publication, the man was fired and can never conduct research again.
 Many follow up studies have been conducted and none ever found this negative effect of vaccinations.
 In short, boomerang, we need to move on.